woodrush/lambda-8cc/README.md

 ### C to Lambda Calculus
-Not only can lambda-8cc compile C to x86, it can compile C to lambda calculus itself.
-Compiled lambda calculus terms run on the same lambda calculus interpreter used to run lambda-8cc.
-This makes lambda-8cc self-contained in the realm of lambda calculus.
+lambda-8cc can compile C to lambda calculus, making lambda-8cc self-contained in the realm of lambda calculus.
 The output program can also be run on minimal interpreters such as the 521-byte lambda calculus interpreter [SectorLambda](https://justine.lol/lambda/) written by [Justine Tunney](https://github.com/jart), and the [IOCCC](https://www.ioccc.org/) 2012 ["Most functional"](https://www.ioccc.org/2012/tromp/hint.html) interpreter written by [John Tromp](https://github.com/tromp) (the [source](https://www.ioccc.org/2012/tromp/tromp.c) is in the shape of a λ).

-It has long been known in computer science that lambda calculus is turing-complete. lambda-8cc shows this in a rather straightforward way by demonstrating that C programs can directly be compiled to lambda calculus terms.
+It has long been known in computer science that lambda calculus is Turing-complete. lambda-8cc demonstrates this in a rather straightforward way by showing that C programs can directly be compiled into lambda calculus terms.

 The nice thing about lambda calculus is that the language specs are extremely simple.
-With lambda-8cc, in a way we are preserving knowledge about how to compile C in a timeless method.
+With lambda-8cc, we are preserving knowledge about how to compile C in a timeless method.
 Even if humanity loses knowledge about the x86 instruction set, as long as we remember the rules for lambda calculus and have [the lambda term for lambda-8cc](./bin/lambda-8cc.lam.zip), we can still use the entire C language through lambda-8cc and build everything on top of it again.